Nama ERP DocsNama ERP Docs

 2. Verify your user account has admin rights on the server

-3. Check if antivirus is blocking the script
+3. Check if antivirus is blocking the tool

 Advanced Usage